-It’s ideal for thoughtful travellers who are interested in cultural explorations, such as visits to ancient ruins, as well as outdoor adventures, like swimming with the turtles and visiting turquoise beaches.
+This year, the same organizer will be leading an introvert retreat in Sacred Valley, Peru.
+It’s ideal for thoughtful travellers who are interested in cultural explorations, as well as outdoor adventures, like an excursion to Machu Picchu.
 But there’s one caveat.

 We have our own individual preferences

 It’s important to remember that introverts have our own preferences when it comes to travel.
 Not everyone wants to spend their entire holiday reading a book by the beach.
 Many introverts do want to see sights, and explore.
 They might even want to make friends along the way.